spryker/spryker-docs/docs/scos/user/features/202108.0/promotions-discounts-feature-overview.md

 |SITE10|10% off everything in the store| Percentage | €10 | |  Non-exclusive | €10 | |

 In the presence of exclusive discounts, all non-exclusive discounts are excluded.
-Since the remaining exclusive discounts do not have priorities and the discount 15PANTS providers more free value than the discount 50SOCKS, this discount is applied.
+Since the remaining exclusive discounts do not have priorities and the discount 5PANTS provides more free value than the discount 10SOCKS, this discount is applied.

 **Calculation as displayed in cart:**